Sketch-Based Anomaly Detection in Streaming Graphs: Conclusion

 \section{Conclusion}

 In this paper, we extend the CMS data structure to a higher-order sketch to capture complex relations in graph data and to reduce the problem of detecting suspicious dense subgraphs to finding a dense submatrix in constant time.
-We then propose four sketch-based streaming methods to detect edge and subgraph anomalies in constant time and memory.
+We then propose four sketch-based streaming methods to detect edge and subgraph anomalies in constant update time and memory.
 Furthermore, our approach is the first streaming work that incorporates dense subgraph search to detect graph anomalies in constant memory and time.
 We also provide a theoretical guarantee on the submatrix density measure and prove the time and space complexities of all methods.
 Experimental results on four real-world datasets demonstrate our effectiveness as opposed to popular state-of-the-art streaming edge and graph baselines.
-Future work could consider incorporating node and edge representations, and more general types of data, including tensors.
+Future work could consider incorporating rectangular H-CMS matrices, node and edge representations, more general types of data, including tensors, and parallel computing to process large dynamic graphs with a high volume of incoming edges.